ISUgenomics/bioinformatics-workbook/introduction/fileFormats.md

 ## More information
->>>>>>> Andrew6

 [SAM specifications PDF](https://samtools.github.io/hts-specs/SAMv1.pdf)

 ---
-# BAM
+# BAM: Binary Alignemtn Map

-BAM is the binary format for storing sequencing alignments.
+BAM is the binary format of a SAM file.
 It has a smaller storage footprint and needs to be decompressed to be human readable.

 [Table of contents](https://isugenomics.github.io/bioinformatics-workbook/)